YANG-DB/knowledge-graph/docs/info/plan/OpensearchGraph.md

 ![](../img/execution-info.png)

 As true for so many databases, opensearch-graph follows the common practices of the fields:

 From parsing the query to an abstract syntax tree during which validations and logical schema query rewrites are preformed, moving on to a dynamic algorithm for Cost Based Optimizer for selecting the most efficient execution plan over the data, using stochastic sketches to materialize efficient statistical information such as cardinality and quantiles.
 All these and many more will ensure that the sophisticated and well-structured codebase will take advantage of the most modern and reliable techniques and algorithms to promise the best performance available.

 ### Open Architecture – build for scalability and extensibility
 ![](../img/unipop-traversal.png)
 Built with openness and extensibility in mind, opensearch-graph offers a configurable layered architecture that allows plugin and replace almost any part of the execution chain.
 Using a modern IOC container with a supervised module system which allows high level of control over execution and behavior.
-Using the battle proven Unipop traversal execution engine to allow generic graph query execution over potentially any tinkerpop enabled repository – opensearch-graph is in fact a virtualized graph query engine.

 ------------------------------------------------------------------------------------------------